 With advancements in LED lighting technology, newer options include non-incendiary flares.
 Some of the more popular flares include:

-Turning on a non-incendiary flare is simple, just follow these two steps:
+Turning on a non-incendiary flare is simple:

-Step 2 of 2: Turn the “flare” on.
+Step 2: Turn the flare on.